rails hotwire frontend

 Team structure Full-stack Frontend + Backend Full-stack possible

-1. Turbo Drive: Fast Page Navigation
+1. Turbo Drive: normal page navigation

 <!-- Regular Rails link -->